 Many freelancers can’t function without a coveted to-do list.
 At the same time, it’s easy to overestimate what you can accomplish in a day.

 Unfinished tasks at the end of the day can often lead to anxiety.
 There is, however, a simple solution for this dilemma: get over it!

 When you can’t complete something, bump it forward on your to-do list.
 Eventually, you’ll acquire a more realistic grasp of what you can accomplish in a day.
 It takes a lot of trial and error to figure out what a reasonable and consistent schedule for you will look like, and sometimes, unforeseen things just happen and your schedule gets disrupted.

 Learn to let these things go.
 Meditation, yoga and exercise and a great way to help you feel more grounded and learn to let uncontrollable things go.
 Try incorporating a class a few times a week, or starting your day off with a morning job.
 Exercising has a long list of benefits and freelancers shouldn’t forget to incorporate exercise into their lives.

 If you can’t let go of your to-do list addiction, start scheduling some time for yourself.
 Once you make personal time a to-do list priority, you’ll feel less anxiety over rescheduling work tasks because you’ll learn to value your personal needs as much as you value your work.

-If the anxiety is harming your mental health even after you’ve tried rearranging your schedule and taking frequent breaks, you should consider speaking to a therapist or counselor.
-These counselors are trained and equipped with the most current and helpful tools to help you address the root of your anxiety and work through your obstacles.
+If the anxiety is harming your mental health even after you’ve tried rearranging your schedule and taking frequent breaks, you should consider speaking to a therapist or counsellor.
+These counsellors are trained and equipped with the most current and helpful tools to help you address the root of your anxiety and work through your obstacles.

 Remember, no work or job is worth sacrificing your mental health.